janet-lang/janet/README.md

 make run
 ```

-### Example
+### Examples

-See the lin directory for some example dst code.
+See the examples directory for some example dst code.

+### Editor

+There is some preliminary vim syntax highlighting in [dst.vim](https://github.com/bakpakin/dst.vim).
+Generic lisp synatx highlighting should provide good results, however.